geidelguerra/snake-star/README.md

 # Snake Star

-A Snake Game BUT the logic is implemented SERVER-SIDE and the updates are sent using SSE with Datastar.
+A Web Snake Game BUT the logic is implemented SERVER-SIDE and the updates are sent using SSE with Datastar.
 No custom javascript, no canvas, only HTML, CSS and Datastar.
 Backend made with Go.

 ## How to run it